 For instance, a 2020 study published in the Journal of the American Medical Association (JAMA) found that genetic testing for Lynch syndrome, a hereditary form of colorectal cancer, could significantly reduce cancer risk through proactive colonoscopy and surgery.
 Similarly, a 2023 study in Nature Medicine suggests that genetic screening for specific mutations can identify individuals at high risk for developing Alzheimer's disease decades before symptoms appear, allowing for earlier intervention and potentially slowing disease progression.

 The benefits of genetic testing extend far beyond disease prediction.
-Genetic insights can guide individuals towards personalized wellness plans.
+Genetic insights can guide individuals toward personalized wellness plans.
 For example, genetic variations can influence how our bodies metabolize certain nutrients or respond to exercise.
 By understanding these variations, individuals can tailor their diet and exercise routines to optimize their health and well-being.

 This is particularly relevant in the realm of pharmacogenomics, a field that studies how genes influence drug responses.
 By analyzing your DNA, doctors can determine how your body is likely to metabolize specific medications, allowing them to prescribe the most effective and well-tolerated options for you.